 It’s worth noting that robbery also counts as a strike under California’s three strikes law, meaning you could end up serving a life sentence if you commit two other felonies and one of them is considered violent or serious -and using a gun in a robbery would qualify.

-If you have been accused of any type of theft, particularly one as serious as robbery, please call Vista theft crimes lawyer Peter M. Liss at (760) 643-4050 as soon as possible.
+If you have been accused of any type of theft, particularly one as serious as robbery, please call Vista robbery attorney Peter M. Liss at (760) 643-4050 as soon as possible.

 Creative Commons Image by Arenamontanus